Christ Church Endowment, Inc.

 Estelle Ellison is remembered by her friends as a devoted Christian who faithfully attended Christ Episcopal Church, of which she was a member.
 She had a quiet and dignified manner, and she remained interested in her community until the end of her life.
 Her stewardship of God’s gifts stands as an example to all who would bring the light of Christianity and the focus of intellectual achievement to mankind.

 The perpetual scholarship fund endowed by Estelle Beaumont Ellison is an expression of her faith in Jesus Christ as her Lord, in Christ Episcopal Church in its mission as God’s Church in this world, and in the potential of young Christian men and women.
-The income from this fund is to be used for a variety of scholarships and grants; the scholarships will be awarded in two categories, those of Individual Seminary Scholarships and Individual Educational Scholarships.
+Scholarships will be awarded in two categories, those of Individual Seminary Scholarships and Individual Educational Scholarships.

 Mrs. Ellison’s intention was that awards be made to individuals who show evidence of the following: